erundeddu/turtlebot_lidar_slam/README.md

 * Winter 2021
 # Package List
 This repository consists of several ROS packages
-- nuturle\_description - contains urdf files and basic debugging, testing, and visualization code for the robots used in ME495
+- nuturtle\_description - contains urdf files and basic debugging, testing, and visualization code for the robots used in ME495
+- trect - makes a turtlesim turtle move along a rectangular path